Setting Up an AI Server

 To run the AI server as a Docker container, follow these steps:

-Ensure Docker is installed: Refer to the official Docker documentation for installation instructions.
+Refer to the official Docker documentation for installation instruction

 For hosting models locally: